anastasiaclark/git-intro-workshop/git_5_undo_work_make_bracnes.md

 nothing added to commit but untracked files present (use "git add" to track) Anastasias-MBP:GEP662_repo anastasiaclark$
 ```
-5. Let's add the test.py to staging again.
+### 5. Let's add the test.py to staging again.
 Then let's open the test.py add a line to it, commit the changes and push it to our remote repo.

 What if the last change we made turned out to be wrong?!
 We can look at the history of our commits, find the tag of the commit when everything was still alright and set out working directory back to that point in time.

-## git log-- to check the history
+ git log-- to check the history

-6. Check the histoty and find a safe point (where we haven't added that wrong line)
+### 6. Check the histoty (git log) and find a safe point (where we haven't added that wrong line)
 >my example
 ```Anastasias-MBP:GEP662_repo anastasiaclark$ git log
 commit 10c4badaa054b6b22f09027335c3c128990a0d7b